Jenni-Foued/holbertonschool-low_level_programming/0x12-singly_linked_lists/README.md

 ## About

-   -How to build and use linked lists
+   - How to build and use linked lists

 ## Files & Descriptions